 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash accounts in a financial institution, which, at times, may exceed the Federal Depository Insurance Coverage of \$250,000.
-At June 30, 2019, the Company has not experienced losses on these accounts and management believes the Company is not exposed to significant risks on such accounts.
+The Company has not experienced losses on these accounts and management believes the Company is not exposed to significant risks on such accounts.